FAQ's - Online English Language Courses

 How much time will be "live" interaction?

 Tutors will be ‘online’ for the same duration they would be in a face-to-face class, but they will not be conducting a lecture-style lesson (as they would not be in a face-to-face class).
 Lessons will generally have an introductory phase to check in with everyone and talk about goals for that class and what that day’s particular lesson will look like.
-From there, each class will be different; the tutor will set tasks, check back in, divide students into break-out rooms for discussion and collaborative work, give feedback and explanations to the whole class.
-Higher levels may engage in complex tasks with longer discussion periods, while lower levels will have more, but shorter tasks and discussions.
+From there, each class will be different; the tutor will set tasks, check back in, divide students into break-out rooms for discussion and collaborative work, and provide feedback and explanations to the whole class.
+Higher levels may engage in complex tasks with long discussion periods, while lower levels will have more, but shorter tasks and discussions.

 What technology and other learning requirements will I need?